-This part is critical: You must set up stop losses in advance.
+You must set stop losses in advance.
 No excuses.

 The market won’t bend to your will.
-It can — and often will — do things that you totally don’t expect.
-It may seem to defy every ounce of your logic and everything you’ve learned.
-But simply by understanding the random nature of the market, you can help your advance your trading goals.
+It can — and often will — do things that you don’t expect.
+It may seem to defy reason and everything you’ve learned.
+Accept the random nature of the market.

-Some waves of the market are simply too strong to paddle against.
+Some market waves are simply too strong to paddle against.
 When they come, learn to go with the flow and cut your losses.

-You want to keep your stop losses wide enough that a small dip won’t needlessly exit you out of a position.
-It also needs to be tight enough to immediately sell when things don’t go as you expected.
+You want to keep your stop losses wide enough that a small dip won’t kick you out of a position.
+A stop loss also needs to be tight enough so you immediately sell when things don’t go as you expected.

 Take time to find that balance.
-For newbies or anyone trying a new strategy, it’s better to err on the side of caution.
-Look to cut your losses quickly.
+Err on the side of caution.

 #5 Choose Your Favorite Patterns and Stick to Them

-Everybody has their preferred chart patterns that seem to work best for them — head and shoulders, cup and handle, etc.
+Everybody has preferred chart patterns that seem to work best for them — head and shoulders, cup and handle…

-Looking for patterns is essential to trading psychology.
-Patterns tend to repeat, so identifying them can be a reliable way to trade.
+Looking for patterns is a big part of trading psychology.
+Patterns tend to repeat, so identifying can help you in your trading.

 #6 Learn How to Properly Read News Catalysts

-You can have the best technical analysis when it comes to stocks — and still go broke if you don’t also take news catalysts into account.
+You can have the best technical analysis and still go broke if you don’t also take news catalysts into account.

-Several stocks within the same industry might be rallying because of the same catalyst … but maybe there’s one lagging that you can still jump on.
+Several stocks within the same industry might rally because of the same catalyst … but maybe there’s one lagging that you can still jump on.

-#7 Use a Stock Screener to Locate the Best Stocks
+#7 Use a Stock Screener to Locate Your Best Stocks to Trade

-So … how do you find any useful information in stacks of seemingly useless data?
+So … how do you find useful information in stacks of seemingly useless data?

-A stock watchlist can help you focus on the specific stocks that meet your needs.
+A watchlist can help you focus on specific stocks that meet your needs.
+(Sign up for my no-cost weekly watchlist to see how I tackle it every week.)
 You can set your own requirements based on your strategy for the kinds of stocks you want to monitor.

 - Do you want to buy small-cap or large-cap stocks?